Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "Wait, what?"

 "Don’t ask me!"
 Julian chuckled and scratched the back of his head in embarrassment.
-"I’d not wish the wrath of Singer on any of ‘em...Anyway I’m not gonna stop him from making friends.
-He’s here to learn and represent the Ten’Gewek, so...that’s what he does.
+"I’d not wish the wrath of Singer on any of ‘em...
+Anyway I’m not gonna stop him from making friends.
+He’s here to learn and represent the Ten’Gewek, so... that’s what he does.
 Pretty well, too."

 "What about the *really* big guy?"